cortexapps/terraform-provider-cortex/docs/resources/resource_definition.md

 - `name` (String) Name of the team.
 - `schema` (String) Schema for the resource definition.
-- `source` (String) Source of the resource definition.
-Either "CORTEX" or "CUSTOM".
 - `type` (String) Unique identifier for the resource definition.

 ### Optional